mahlenmorris/VCVRack/README.md

 #### Font
 Pick from a small number of fonts.
 The "Mono" fonts are monospaced fonts.

-### Known Bugs
+### Known Limitations
-* If text lines are wider than the module, the lower parts of the text can sometimes become impossible to reach.
-For now, the workaround is to resize the module so no lines are wrapped around, and then it should scroll better.
-* Up and down keys move between what are effectively paragraphs.
-It should really move between visual lines, not physical lines.
+* If the text is taking over 1000 physical lines (like if the window is really narrow, and there is a LOT of text), then you can only show the first 1000 lines.
+I'll gently suggest you make the module wider, and then more of the text will be reachable.

 ### Bypass Behavior
 If this module is bypassed, then it will be darker.
 But otherwise, no different.